RemiBou/remibou.github.io/_posts/2018-11-24-Validate-request-with-reCaptcha-on-a-Blazor-app-and-MediatR.md

 Now everything is bootstraped :
 - A NotARobot is detected on client side and we try to get a token (this fails if the user is not a human)
 - The token is send on the command payload
-- MeditR executes the pipeline if the command inherit from NotARobot
+- MediatR executes the pipeline if the command inherit from NotARobot
 - The validation will fail if the token is not correct
 - My command get executed if reCaptcha doesn't think it's a robot.

 ## E2E tests

-Now my E2E tests are failing because WebDrive is a robot :(.
+Now my E2E tests are failing because Selenium WebDriver is a robot :(.

-I need to change the two validation process, on the client-side and server side.
+I need to change the two validation process : on the client-side and server side.

 On the client side, my test executes the following script